Nonminimal Couplings and the Forgotten Field of Axion Inflation: Implications for Gauge Field Production

 The production of gauge fields in this manner during inflation is constrained by primordial black holes \cite{Garcia-Bellido:2016dkw} and CMB non-Gaussianity.
-These constraints apply to modes with comoving wavenumbers $k$ that exited the horizon at the early and late times during inflation, respectively.
-Interestingly, neither constraint applies to modes that exited the horizon during the last 10 e-folds of inflation \cite{Garcia-Bellido:2016dkw}, which is precisely the regime of strong gauge-field production identified here.
+These constraints apply to modes with comoving wavenumbers $k$ that exited the horizon at relatively early times during inflation, respectively.
+Interestingly, neither constraint applies to modes that exited the horizon during the late stages (e.g., the last 10 e-folds) of inflation \cite{Garcia-Bellido:2016dkw}, which is precisely the regime of strong gauge-field production identified here.

 In contrast, as discussed in detail in Refs.~\cite{Adshead:2019lbr,Adshead:2019igv}, there are tight constraints on the production of gauge fields after inflation, namely, during preheating.
 In the present model, these constraints are decoupled from the system's evolution during the phase of radial inflation.
 We leave a detailed study of preheating in this model to future work.